studio369

 Studio369 operates as a translation system rather than a documentation system.
 Documentary encounters do not remain fixed as images.
 They migrate into physical substrates, structural installations, and autonomous artifacts.

-Through RAID, memory becomes material, material becomes object, and object becomes carrier.
-The resulting works function simultaneously as archive, continuation, and physical record of lived experience.
+Through RAID, the resulting works function simultaneously as archive, continuation, and physical record of lived experience.
+This framework governs all Studio369 projects, installations, and material outputs.